Noah-R/VariantChess/README.md

 A chess server for variants invented by me.
 Under active development.

 Currently working on implementing chess in Python.
 To do:

+    isMate recursive issues

+    does inCheck need to accept player to check, or can it derive from game state if the test boards properly track it?

     Checkmate